rhinoceraptor/LitWorlds/INSTALLING.md

 ```
 $ command
 ```
-to denote commands that are to be run as a normal user, and
+to denote commands that are to be run as the moo user, and
 ```
 # command
 ```